emscripten-core/emscripten/site/source/docs/api_reference/preamble.js.rst

 	..
 COMMENT (not rendered): There is more complete documentation in the guide: **HamishW** — add link to guide when it exists (currently in wiki at "Interacting with code").

 	.. note::
 		- ``cwrap`` uses the C stack for temporary values.
 If you pass a string then it is only "alive" until the call is complete.
 If the code being called saves the pointer to be used later, it may point to invalid data.
-		- If you need a string to live forever, you can create it, for example, using ``_malloc`` and :js:func:`stringToUTF8`.
+If you need a string to live forever, you can create it, for example, using ``_malloc`` and :js:func:`stringToUTF8`.
 However, you must later delete it manually!
 		- LLVM optimizations can inline and remove functions, after which you will not be able to "wrap" them.
 Similarly, function names minified by the *Closure Compiler* are inaccessible.
 In either case, the solution is to add the functions to the ``EXPORTED_FUNCTIONS`` list when you invoke *emcc* :
+		- ``cwrap`` does not actually call compiled code (only calling the wrapper it returns does that).
+That means that it is safe to call ``cwrap`` early, before the runtime is fully initialized (but calling the returned wrapped function must wait for the runtime, of course, like calling compiled code in general).

 			::